Permissions can be assigned at the bucket, table, record, and field level. Without permissions, your users can't query data from Grail.

 For more information, see Grant access to entities with security context.

 You can use field permissions to hide fields that might contain sensitive data.
-For this purpose, Dynatrace provides fieldsets.
+For this purpose, we provide fieldsets.
 A field is considered sensitive when it's part of a fieldset.
-Once a field is part of a fieldset, you can't use it in DQL queries for filtering and grouping, and it won't show up in the query results.
+Once a field is part of a fieldset, only users with the right permissions can use it in DQL queries for filtering and grouping.
+For other users, it won't show up in the query results.

 ALLOW storage:fieldsets:read WHERE storage:fieldset-name="builtin-sensitive-spans"